Return to the BUILD

 “In this issue, you’ll fit the right-side door to your DeLorean… Ensure that the wire for the door lights passes freely through the opening at the top of the door.”

 This issue is a near duplicate of Issue 70, just with the opposite door.
-This was also one of the really hard to find issues.
-It was out of stock at Eaglemoss for a very long time.
+This was also one of the really hard to find issues as it was out of stock for a very long time.

 There is an undocumented part included with this issue: a small black plastic rectangle.
 This is the other door block to hold this door open.